MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 Your administrator has to turn on the new Relevance Search experience for your organization.
 When Relevance Search is turned on, you will see a search bar on the header.
 The new search experience is familiar and easy to recognize.
 Once enabled it’s available across all model-driven apps in your organization.
 For more information, see [Configure Relevance Search to improve search results and performance](https://docs.microsoft.com/power-platform/admin/configure-relevance-search-organization).

 > [!NOTE]
-> - If you opt in to early access for 2021 Release Wave 1 updates, then the new Relevance Search experience is turn on by defaulted for all users.
-Users won't have the option to use Categorized Search anymore.
+> - If you opt in to early access for 2021 Release Wave 1 updates and Relevance Search is enabled then the new Relevance Search experience is turned on for all users.
+Users won't have the option to use categorized search anymore.
 For  more information, see [Opt in to early access updates](https://docs.microsoft.com/power-platform/admin/opt-in-early-access-updates).

 ## See recent rows and searches